-Social care, as we know, is at crisis point in this country: there is an increasing demand on services and a shrinking budget to provide it.
+Social care, as we know, is at a crisis point in this country: there is an increasing demand on services and a shrinking budget to provide them.
 Extra funding from central government is part of the solution, but so too is increased payment from individuals in need of care who have the means to contribute.

 Asking people to dip into their hard-earned savings, or even worse to sell their home, is never an easy thing to do.
 However, with an aging population and squeeze on finances, it is something all local authorities need to consider.
 The challenge is in identifying those cases where a contribution is appropriate, particularly where deliberate steps have been taken to try to exclude property from the assessment process.
 It is this tricky area that this article considers.

 Attempts to thwart assessment

 An individual is liable to contribute towards the cost of their care if their assessable income and capital exceed the prescribed threshold.

 Assessing income, cash savings and investments is usually relatively straightforward: it is the assessment of any value locked-up in property and land — and particularly within the family home — that tends to be problematic, partly because of misunderstanding about how the assessment rules apply but also, increasingly, because of attempts to put in place structures which are designed to exclude this value from the assessment process.

 General rules on assessment